 The information provided here is not a replacement for a doctor.
 You shouldn't use it for the purpose of self-diagnosing or self-medicating but rather so you can have a more informed discussion with a professional TCM practitioner.

-Spleen Blood Deficiency is not really a pattern per se, more of a consequence of Spleen Qi Deficiency.
-It describes what happens when a deficient Spleen cannot generate enough Food-Qi (Gu Qi) which in turn induces a depressed production of Blood.
+Spleen Blood Deficiency here is not really a pattern per se, more of a consequence of Spleen Qi Deficiency.
+It describes what happens when a Deficient Spleen cannot generate enough Food-Qi (Gu Qi) which in turn induces a depressed production of Blood.

 Pulse type(s): Choppy (Se) or fine (Xi)

 Tongue description: Pale and Thin

 Main symptoms: Anxiety Insomnia Dizziness Pale lips Tiredness Poor memory Palpitations Loose stools Easily scared Poor appetite Scanty periods Muscle weakness Dull-pale complexion Dream disturbed sleep

 Diagnosis commentary: The key characteristic symptoms here are the palpitations, the insomnia, the fatigue, the loose stools and the scanty periods.

 Nourish Blood, tonify the Heart and the Spleen, calm the Mind.